Interface ILoggingTool

 Shows WARN output for the Object.
 It uses the toString() method.- Parameters:

-- Object to apply toString() too and output
+object- Object to apply toString() to and output

 -